 The process of converting wind energy into electrical energy is actually very efficient compared to using fossil fuels where a lot of heat energy is wasted.
 Wind turbine efficiency is often confused with capacity factor.
 If a wind turbine worked at its maximum capacity all of the time then it would have a capacity factor of 100 per cent.
 However, the wind does not blow all the time so a typical wind turbine has a capacity factor of around 30 per cent.
 This means it produces 30 per cent of its theoretical maximum output each year.

-The map below displays average wind speeds across Europe.
-As you can see, the north of England and Scotland has the best wind resources in the whole continent.
+The map on the right shows the average wind speeds across Europe and indicates that the north of England and Scotland has the best wind resources in the whole continent.